 Overnight Passu Ambassador or similar

-This morning you will walk to the rope bridge near the town of Husseini, only 10km away.
-The local people of Hussaini village, especially the women, often use this bridge to cross the river to Zarabad, which in itself is another gem for trekking lovers.
+Head to the rope bridge near the town of Husseini, only 10km away.
+The local people of Hussaini village, especially the women, often use this dangerous bridge to cross the river to Zarabad, which in itself is another gem for trekking lovers.
 Known as the most perilous bridge in the world, the Hussaini Suspension Bridge may look dangerous, however, it is a comparatively benign bridge and attracts hikers challenging their nerves as they prudently work their way across.

 Gandhara is the historical name for the Peshawar Plain, and Taxila has always been one of Gandhara’s more important cities.
 In the 6th century BC, the Achaemenians made Takshasila (Taxila) the Gandharan capital, at a site now called Bhir Mound.
 In 326 BC Alexander the Great paused here en route to India.
 The Mauryan emperor Ashoka, a patron of Buddhism, built a university here, to which pilgrims and scholars came from all over Asia.
 In about 180 BC, Bactrian Greeks developed a ‘new’ Taxila, at the site called Sirkap.